-TCSA 2018 Legislative Platform General Legislative Policy Statement
+TCSA 2019 Legislative Platform

 General Legislative Policy Statement

-We also oppose the mandatory earmarking of any local revenue sources for speci?c purposes.
-This undermines the ability of county o?cials to make yearly budgetary decisions based on their needs and priorities as best determined by the local governing body.
+We also oppose the mandatory earmarking of any local revenue sources for specific purposes.
+This undermines the ability of county officials to make yearly budgetary decisions based on their needs and priorities as best determined by the local governing body.
 Just like the state opposes federal mandates, we oppose the state putting unfunded mandates on local governments.

-TCSA is appreciative of the restoration of millions of dollars of revenue previously diverted from the transportation fund to the general fund, including the restoration of money diverted from the state aid program.
-TCSA is extremely grateful to the General Assembly for the additional infusion of $55 million in funding for the State Aid program in FY 2017-2018.
-The association urges the administration and General Assembly to resist any future e? orts to divert dedicated transportation funding into other programs.
+TCSA is appreciative of the restoration of millions of dollars of revenue previously diverted from the transportation fund to the general fund, including the restoration of money diverted from the State Aid Program.
+TCSA is extremely grateful to the General Assembly for the additional infusion of $55 million in funding for the State Aid Program in FY 2017-2018.
+The association urges the administration and General Assembly to resist any future efforts to divert dedicated transportation funding into other programs.

 Education Funding & School Employee Insurance

 Understanding the critical role a quality public education system plays in the preservation of health and economic viability of our communities, TCSA supports the complete and full funding of the Basic Education Program (BEP).
-This includes support for continued annual in?ationary growth in both state and local match portions of the BEP formula, as well as the capital outlay component of the formula.
+This includes support for continued annual inflationary growth in both state and local match portions of the BEP formula, as well as the capital outlay component of the formula.

-It is hoped that the Administration and General Assembly will regard Tennessee counties as partners in o?ering local education opportunities to our children and would recognize that county governments continue to invest far more than statutorily required in our public education system.
+It is hoped that the Administration and General Assembly will regard Tennessee counties as partners in offering local education opportunities to our children and would recognize that county governments continue to invest far more than statutorily required in our public education system.
 This commitment is evidenced by the hundreds of millions of dollars budgeted annually “above and beyond” the basic amounts deemed necessary as a local match by the BEP formula.

 Jails and Correctional Facilities

-TCSA also asks the General Assembly to consider initiatives that could assist counties in managing growing costs of medical expenses, pharmaceuticals, and the mandated transportation of inmates and other individuals, including those seeking mental health evaluations.
-To that end, TCSA urges lawmakers to authorize new cost saving measures to help reduce the ?nancial burden, particularly rising inmate medical costs, that counties face in dealing with the cost of housing all prisoners and we encourage the Administration and General Assembly to take all appropriate steps to better manage the state inmate population in order to alleviate the backlog of convicted felons housed in jails.
+TCSA also asks the General Assembly to consider initiatives that could assist counties in managing growing costs of medical expenses, pharmaceuticals, and the mandated transportation of inmates and other individuals, including those sent for mental health evaluations.
+To that end, TCSA urges lawmakers to authorize new cost saving measures to help reduce the financial burden, particularly rising inmate medical costs, that counties face in dealing with the cost of housing all prisoners and we encourage the Administration and General Assembly to take all appropriate steps to better manage the state inmate population in order to alleviate the backlog of convicted felons housed in jails.

-TCSA urges the Administration and the General Assembly to take steps to enact reforms and provide resources at both the state and local level to counteract the devastating e?ects of opioid addiction in Tennessee.
+TCSA urges the Administration and the General Assembly to take steps to enact reforms and provide resources at both the state and local level to counteract the devastating effects of opioid addiction in Tennessee.
 The association supports a multi-faceted, targeted approach to preserve lives, protect public safety and provide resources to assist Tennesseans struggling with this addiction.
 In addition to the terrible impacts on individual lives and families in our communities, this substance abuse problem is putting increased pressure on our already over-crowded county jails.
-Without adequate substance abuse treatment programs in place to curb this addiction, counties are concerned that we will continue to see a “revolving door” as inmates leaving our local jails are still severely addicted to these drugs and will likely re-o? end and return to the criminal justice system in a short time.
+Without adequate substance abuse treatment programs in place to curb this addiction, counties are concerned that we will continue to see a “revolving door” as inmates leaving our local jails are still severely addicted to these drugs and will likely re-offend and return to the criminal justice system in a short time.

 State Shared Funding and Revenue Sources

 TCSA also asks that the Administration and the General Assembly preserve the relatively limited funding sources we have in Tennessee to fund essential governmental services.
 Erosion of the tax base during positive economic conditions will result in even more drastic shortfalls in lean times.